 While tracking is happening you can see its results (almost) in real-time in the

 Viewer.
-If you see that something strange is happening (like wrong expressions, or subject’s head is being lost), you can abort the tracking.
+If you see that something strange is happening (like wrong expressions, or subject’s head is being lost), you can abort the tracking — the tracking results won’t be lost.
 And here we come to refining process.

 Sometimes you might want to remove a keyframe set next or before the current frame, or all keyframes before or after the current frame.
 You can use keyframe and tracking data cleanup buttons in the middle of the first FaceTracker toolbar.